Library

 This insight suggests you need to make the feature easier to find.
 Within two weeks of moving it to the main navigation, usage jumps by 45% (for instance).

-Example 2: Streamlining Onboarding
+Example 2: Streamlining onboarding

 Your onboarding rate took a nose dive.
 Feedback reveals users drop off because the flow feels overwhelming.
 However, analytics show a high usage rate for those who finish onboarding.